ember-learn/guides-source/guides/release/models/customizing-serializers.md

 });
 ```

-Similarly, if your backend store provides data in a format other than JSON API,
+Similarly, if your backend store provides data in a format other than JSON:API,
 you can use the
 [`normalizeResponse()`](https://www.emberjs.com/api/ember-data/release/classes/DS.JSONAPISerializer/methods/serialize?anchor=normalizeResponse)
 hook.
 Using the same example as above, if the server provides data that looks